scalameta/metabrowse/readme.md

 [![Join the chat at https://gitter.im/scalameta/scalameta](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scalameta/metadoc)

-An experiment with [Scalameta Semantic API](http://scalameta.org/tutorial/#SemanticAPI) to build online code browser with "jump to definition" and "see usage".
-To run,
+An experiment with [Scalameta Semantic API](http://scalameta.org/tutorial/#SemanticAPI) to build online code browser with IDE-like features such as "jump to definition" and "find usages".
+See our [demo](http://scalameta.org/metadoc/) page to try it out!

+### Contributing

+To run metadoc locally,

 ```
 git clone https://github.com/scalameta/metadoc.git